Interested In Making Your Hormone Replacement Therapy Blast Off?

-Acidosis reduces the body’s supply of oxygen, which is primary source of energy, leading to fatigue/tiredness.
+Acidosis reduces the body's supply of oxygen, which is the primary source of energy, leading to fatigue/tiredness.

-The brain requires roughly 20 percent of all the oxygen you breath in.
-As acidosis lowers the body’s oxygen levels, this can result in forgetfulness, poor concentration and a host of other negative brain problems.
+The brain requires roughly 20 percent of all the oxygen you breathe in.
+As acidosis lowers the body's oxygen levels, this can result in forgetfulness, poor concentration and a host of other adverse brain problems.

 - As the heart needs oxygen, lack of it can lead to cardiovascular problems.
 Acidosis equals low oxygen

 If you are suffering from any of these problems, there is a good chance that you are overly acidic.
-This is true for so many people…and sad, because the solutions are easily available: stay properly hydrated and…
+This is true for so many people…and sad because the solutions are readily available: stay appropriately hydrated and…

 Choose The Right Foods